-As a CDA candidate, you must meet the following requirements before participating in the final CDA assessment:
+As a CDA candidate, you must meet the following requirements before applying for the final CDA assessment for credential:

 - Be 18 years of age or older

-- Have 120 clock hours of child care education within the past five years
+- Have 120 hours of formal child care education training in 8 subject areas

 CDA Credential Settings